graham1996/Horror-Scopes/README.md

 # groupProject1

-User story:
+Userstory:

-AS a user I want to find out my sun sign and horoscope
+AS a user I want to be able to see what the future has in store for me

-WHEN I enter my birth information
+WHEN I enter my birthday information

-THEN I am presented with my sun sign info/picture and a daily horoscope
+THEN I am presented with my sun/moon sign info/picture and a daily horoscope

 THEN I can save my horoscope

 WHEN I save my horoscope

 THEN I can navigate with a fluid navigation bar to a page with the saved information